cds-snc/digital-canada-ca/content/en/blog/posts/its-about-people.md

 ---
-title: "It’s about people"
+title: It’s about people
+description: >-
-description: "Putting users first.
+  Putting users first.
 That’s what CDS is all about.
-Digital government is about people: their needs, their experiences, their frustrations, even their hopes."
+Digital government is about people: their needs, their experiences, their frustrations, even their hopes.
-author: Anatole Papadopoulos, Executive Director
+author: 'Anatole Papadopoulos, Executive Director'
-date: 2017-07-25 10:00:00 -0400
+date: '2017-07-25 10:00:00 -0400'
-image: /img/cds/blog-its-about-people-2017.jpg
+image: /img/cds/blog/blog-its-about-people-2017.jpg
-image-alt: "Anatole Papadopoulos speaking to some CDS staff"
+image-alt: Anatole Papadopoulos speaking to some CDS staff
-translationKey: "its-about-people"
+translationKey: its-about-people
+thumb: /img/cds/blog/thumb/blog-its-about-people-2017.jpg
+processed: 1550507384344
 ---
 Putting users first.
 That’s what CDS is all about.
 When we talk about “digital government,” it often conjures up websites, APIs, and apps.
 They’re part of the toolkit.
 But digital government is about people: their needs, their experiences, their frustrations, even their hopes.